kathleenkeh/info550project/README.md

 ## My project

-For my project, I will analyze the `mtcars` data, like always.
+For my project, I will analyze Women's Tennis Association (WTA) data.

 To analyze the data you will need to install some `R` packages.
 The required packages can be installed using `R` commands.